304 North Cardinal St.

 Both venues provide water temperature information, and require you to wear a wetsuit if the water is deemed too cold.
 They also require swimmers to wear open water swimming approved safety wristbands, to track swimmers and ensure their safety.

-So while visions of stepping off the boardwalk at Wood Wharf, or taking a dip by your waterfront apartment at South Quay Plaza should definitely be avoided.
-You can go open water swimming in the docks by Canary Wharf.
+While visions of stepping off the boardwalk at Wood Wharf, or taking a dip by your waterfront apartment at South Quay Plaza should definitely be avoided, there are plenty of options for safe open water swimming near Canary Wharf.